 Having now experienced pregnancy and labor with and without essential oils in my life, I can tell you there is a real difference.
 I felt good about using them, and really did feel good when I did.
 Of course, there are oils that must be avoided during pregnancy, but there are also many which are a real boon to women.
 Let me mention a few:

-NINGXIA RED – While not an essential oil, it is sold by our company.
+NINGXIA RED – While not an essential oil, it is sold by Young Living too.
 My husband was religious about making sure I had an ounce of it to drink every day.
 Sometimes we’d run out of it before the next order had come in.
 My drop in energy became quite noticeable, even on the first day that I’d missed a dose.
 I also found that I was a lot hungrier, with a lot more cravings, when I didn’t have Ningxia Red every day of the pregnancy.
+UPDATE: I have experienced even better effects, from using Superfood, a whole-foods supplement, available at herbdoc.com

-OTHER OILS – In addition, I continued to use most of the oils I used before pregnancy during pregnancy.
-These include Gentle Baby, Thieves, Purification, Spearmint, Peppermint, Rosemary,
+OTHER OILS – In addition, I continued to use most of the oils or essential oil blends I used before pregnancy during pregnancy.
+These include Gentle Baby, Thieves, Purification, Spearmint, Peppermint, and Rosemary… though I have since learned from other sources that Rosemary should not be used during pregnancy.

 HEALTHY RESULTS – The medical professionals who examined our baby were very pleased with it’s overall health, which we attribute to good diet, exercise and the use of essential oils.
 Most significant to me was that both the D.O. and Midwife told us that the placenta and cord were large and healthy, and among the best they’d seen in a long time.

-CONCLUSION – I’m hoping other expecting mothers will find this post and consider using these oils.
+CONCLUSION – I’m hoping other expecting mothers will find this post and consider the judicious use of essential oils during their pregnancies.
 They really made a difference for our family; especially for our baby.